timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 WHERE  NOT c.is_compressed limit 0;
 ```

-Hasura needs some function to be tracked as a mutation.
-In this case, let's create the function to just rewrap the default compress_chunk from the TimescaleDB extension.

-Now, we can return the "compressed_chunk" in our function that will compress the chunk:
+Hasura needs a function to be tracked as a mutation.
+Create a function to rewrap the default `compress_chunk` from the TimescaleDB extension, and return the "compressed_chunk" in a function that compresses the chunk:
 ```sql
 CREATE OR REPLACE FUNCTION compress_chunk_named(varchar) returns setof compressed_chunk AS $$ SELECT compress_chunk((c.chunk_schema ||'.' ||$1)::regclass)